MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D2
 * Continue pairboarding (don't forget to practice personal pitch)
 * Add 15 companies to your Job Search Roadmap
+* Do one practice problem on [HackerRank][HackerRank] and one demo test on [Codility][Codility].
+Companies sometimes use these platforms during interviews, so familiarize yourself with the environment in advance.

+SF only: Attend the Technicaly Interviews lecture

 NY only:
 * Last day of reviewing Job App Materials!
 Make it good!